gradle/gradle/subprojects/docs/src/docs/release/notes.md

 }
 ```

-In Groovy, to use the new API:
+In the Groovy DSL, to use the new API:
 ```
 tasks.register("myTask", MyTask) {

 }
 ```

-The existing API is not deprecated, but as builds transition to the new API, we will consider deprecating the API in a future release.
+The existing API is not deprecated in this release, but as builds transition to the new API, we will consider deprecating the API in a future release.

 ## Fixed issues